Esther125/git-practice/week-03/README.md

 ![update-port](../images/week-03/update-port.png)

 With this setup, you can easily change the port number by modifying the value in the `.env` file, **without having to alter the code in `app.js`**.

+### c.4 Best practices for managing files in a GitHub repository

+#### c.4.1 Which files should be included in a GitHub repository and which should be excluded?

+-   Include:
+    -   Source code (.js, .py, etc.)
+    -   Configuration files (package.json, docker-compose.yml, etc.)
+    -   Documentation (README.md)
+    -   Important scripts and assets (images, stylesheets)
+-   Exclude:
+    -   Sensitive data (.env, API keys)
+    -   Dependencies (node_modules, vendor)
+    -   Build outputs (dist, build)
+    -   Temporary files (logs, caches)

+#### c.4.2 Why?

+-   Including relevant files ensures collaboration, version control, and project transparency.
+-   Excluding unnecessary or sensitive files protects security, reduces repo size, and avoids redundant data (like libraries or build artifacts that can be generated locally).

 ### c.5 Import modules in JavaScript: CJS vs ESM